keatura/my-ordinary-vault-md/Andefaelt/Setting/Technology/Powered Armors.md

 | Templar's Armor (Heavy)                 | 21          | 40ft  | 7,300gp | 12      | 23       | 1d12 + Str     | Disadv  | 760lbs |
 Exotic powered armor follows the general rules for its class of Powered Armor (either light or heavy), but they also come with special rules and require special training.

-**Templar's Armor.** Templar Armor is designed to work with the Asyrian Church's transport ships, and have runesteel shock absorbers built into their legs
+**Templar's Armor.** Templar Armor is designed to work with the Asyrian Church's transport ships, and have runesteel shock absorbers built into their legs, allowing them to ignore fall damage.